spalberg/rescala-lang.github.io/manual/index.md

 # Events

-*REScala* supports different kind of events.
+*Rescala* supports different kind of events.
 Imperative events are directly triggered from the user.
 Declarative events trigger when the events they depend on trigger.
 In reactive applications, events are typically used to model changes that happen at discrete points in time.
 For example a mouse click from the user or the arrival of a new network packet.
-Some features of *REScala* events are valid for all event types.
+Some features of *Rescala* events are valid for all event types.